 Let’s start with the basics — the abbreviation MVNO stands for Mobile Virtual Network Operator.
 Essentially, it’s a fancy way to describe a small carrier that pays one of the big three to provide service.
 For example, Mint Mobile operates on T-Mobile’s network, so the smaller carrier pays a wholesale rate and passes the service on to you.

-These examples also highlight the fact that many MVNOs rely on a single network for service, but a few special cases give you the ability to choose between networks.
-Take Google Fi — it regularly switches between T-Mobile, Sprint, and US Cellular for the strongest signal available.
+These examples also highlight that many MVNOs rely on a single network for service, but a few special cases bring multiple carriers into the mix.
+Take Google Fi — it regularly switches between T-Mobile and US Cellular for the strongest signal available.

 What are the pros and cons of an MVNO?

-Unfortunately, the fact that MVNOs piggyback on other networks can be one of the biggest problems.
-It’s beneficial in terms of cost, but when the host operator is under stress the MVNO may suffer.
-T-Mobile’s first obligation is to its direct customers, so you might find yourself deprioritized until the load lightens.
+Unfortunately, the fact that MVNOs piggyback on other networks can also be the main problem.
+They’re beneficial in terms of cost, but when the host operator is under stress, the MVNO may suffer.
+T-Mobile’s first obligation is to direct customers, so you might find yourself deprioritized until the load lightens.